I have a question regarding the long-wave MRT calculation in the current Ladybug Tools (v1.9) workflow.

 The previous Microclimate Map / Outdoor Comfort Recipe workflow appears to have been removed from the newer versions, so I am curious whether there is currently a recommended approach for performing rigorous urban MRT calculations.

-Thank you very much for your time and guidance.
+Thank you again for your generous help and support.